mrismanaziz/Reforestation/README.md

-## A cannibal is someone who is fed up with people.
+## Why is no one friends with Dracula?
+Because he's a pain in the neck.